awcull/awcull.github.io/_posts/2015-05-31-TV-Ratings-IMDB.md

 show.data <- get.IMDB.data(fp, showName)
 {% endhighlight %}

-Unforunately with this implementation, the show title must be a very close match.
+Unfortunately with this implementation, the show title must be a very close match.
 Cases are ignored but a show like Star Trek: The Next Generation will not be found if the ':' is missing from Trek.
 Although there is an error catch, searching should be improved in a future version.

 ##Checking the data